jszwedko/gsp-go-debugging/slides.md

 # Post-mortem debugging

 ## `GOTRACEBACK`: Dump stack traces when Go program encounters unrecovered panic or unexpected runtime condition
-- 0: no stack traces
+- `0`: no stack traces
-- 1: dump user goroutines backtrace (default)
+- `1`: dump user goroutines backtrace (default)
-- 2: dump run time and user goroutines backtrace
+- `2`: dump run time and user goroutines backtrace
-- crash: dump user and run time goroutines and crash in OS specific manner (core dump)
+- `crash`: dump user and run time goroutines and crash in OS specific manner (core dump)
     - You can also get this manually by issuing a `SIGABRT` to a running process
 - `gdb -d $(go env GOROOT) -c core <your app>`